Parameter memory (Parameter Store)

 Configure parameters

-Click on "Configure parameters" to open a dialog that can be used to configure the new parameter.
-When a new parameter is created, it must be configured, i.e. a value must be assigned.
-The name of the parameter must be unique and must only contain the following characters: [a-z][A-Za-z0-9]*.
-A description can also be entered optionally.
+Click on "Configure parameter" to open a dialog box that can be used to configure the new parameter.
+The parameter must be configured when creating a new one, i.e. a value must be entered.
+The name of the parameter must be unique and may only contain the following characters: [a-z][A-Za-z0-9]*.
+A description can also be entered as an option.

-The "Administrate portal" portal permission is required to create new parameters.
+The "Change portal properties" portal right is required to create new parameters.

-Alternatively, missing parameters can also be added to the portal's parameter store immediately.
+Alternatively, missing parameters can also be added immediately to the portal's parameter store.
 To do this, open the parameter store using the "Open parameter store" button.
-Click here for more information.
+Further information can be found here.

 The assignments to the portal are updated when the dialog is closed.